r96922081/C-Compiler/README.md

 ## C Compiler
-This is a C compiler implementation written by C#, support many (but not all) C89 syntax.
+This is a C compiler written by C#, support many (but not all) C89 syntax.

 Compile and run [8-Queen.c](https://r96922081.github.io/C-Compiler/EightQueen.c) example: